byjg/usdocker/docs/README.md

 - [redis-sentinel](redis-sentinel)
 - [wordpress](wordpress)

 Did not found the service you want?
 Feel free to create it and send to us again!
+Follow our [guide](GUIDE) to create your own.

 ## Most common Useful Scripts commands